jzc-2007/tpu_manager/README.md

 <details>
 <summary>Setting Working Directory & Running Jobs(<strong>IMPORTANT</strong>)</summary>
+The working directory is where you have your scripts and code.
+You can set multiple working directories, and you can choose when running code.
+The default working directory is 1.
+You can set the working directory and run the job by:

 ```bash
 tpu set-cur num username # Set the working directory<num> to the current directory, default directory is 1